MansiAnilBhave11/Practcice/README.md

 # Practcice
-This is my practice repository to learn about get &amp; gitHub!!
+This is my practice repository to learn about git &amp; gitHub!!